 - The school hosting the game must provide a LOCAL GAA CLUB VENUE to host the game.
 The venue must have an outside covered space suitable as an alternative dressing room area.
 The Munster PPS servicing officer must be NOTIFIED OF THE VENUE FIVE DAYS before the corresponding fixture via email.

 - The home team/host venue will be responsible to ensure that all return to play guidelines be followed.
 See: https://learning.gaa.ie/covid19

 - If drawn (home) teams are unable to secure a venue they will lose home advantage and the away team will now be offered the opportunity to arrange a venue.
 If the drawn (away) team are unable to secure a venue the Committee will arrange a venue.

-- The competition will be run similar to the Munster Club Championships whereby we will try to avoid, where possible, a school having 2 away games in consecutive rounds.
+- The CCC will try to avoid, where possible, a school having 2 away games in consecutive rounds.
 Any school who receives a bye in the competition will be AWAY in the next round.

 5) Schools and students have the choice to opt in or out, “Such decisions shall be fully respected”.

-6) The withdrawal of any player/team due to Covid related illness / quarantine, that occur within 5 school days before the fixture is scheduled does not entitle that team to a postponement of game or deferment of the competition.
+6) Any school that cannot field a team due to Covid related illness / quarantine (up to and including the competition Quarter-Finals) will have to give a walkover.
 Where both teams agree not to play, the game will be deemed null and void.
 If there is a conflict of interest between both teams the decision lies with the CCC.